Lewkow/mc-relax/fortran-relax/README.md

 ### Click Dependent 2-Dimensional Distributions
 These distributions are 2-dimensional distributions based on the 2 variables assigned to the file (for example ```planet_Ncoll_vs_time.dat``` contains time dependent distributions for number of collisions vs lab frame time).

-* All of the time dependent distributions are labeled in files ```planet_VARIABLE1_vs_VARIABLE2.dat``` and have the following format:
+* All of the click dependent distributions are labeled in files ```planet_VARIABLE1_vs_VARIABLE2.dat``` and have the following format:
   * [ simulation click, VARIABLE1 index, VARIABLE2 index, bin value ]
+  * bin value is normalized such that 1 particle in a bin is equal to 1.0/(N_part)
+    * If all particles are in space for all clicks, sum will equal 1.0
-  * bin value is normalized such that if you sum over the entire 2-dimensional space the result is 1, assuming at least 1 particle is within the space.
+  * bin value is normalized such that if you sum over the entire 2-dimensional space the result is 1, assuming all particles in ensemble are within the space.
-  * Particles are free to leave the 2-dimensional space and are then not counted in the data
+  * Particles are free to leave the 2-dimensional space and are then not counted in the data.
+The sum of the 2-dimensional space is equal to the fraction of the distribution in the space.

 * All files available for click dependent 2-dimensional distributions
   * ```planet_Ncoll_vs_time.dat```